-The NNAT is a mental ability test that provides a non-verbal, culturally neutral assessment of general mental ability.
+The NNAT is a mental ability\test that provides a non-verbal, culturally neutral assessment of general mental ability.
+It is used during First Look testing.
 It is designed to assess the reasoning ability of students in kindergarten through grade 12.
 NNAT is a nationally normed assessment research-proven to be reliable and valid.
 The NNAT is administered to students in one test session using the computer.
 The resulting score is reported to parents as a national percentile rank in the mental ability section on the gifted eligibility report.
 The national percentile rank allows you to compare your child's results to others of the same age across the nation.
 The 96th percentile is the minimum qualifying score for gifted eligibility.